ammarCMD/sql-data-warehouse-project/README.md

 ## 🌟 About Me

 Hi there!
 I'm **Ammar Rasheed**.
-I’m a Computer Science Graduate and passionate Data Scientist on a mission to share knowledge and make working with data enjoyable and engaging!
+A Computer Science Graduate and passionate Data Scientist on a mission to share knowledge and make working with data enjoyable and engaging!

 Let's stay in touch!
 Feel free to connect with me on linkedin: